-Overwhelming sobriety washed over my seven year old self when I realized that I was all alone, out in the middle of nowhere and afraid of the dark.
+Overwhelming sobriety washed over my young self when I realized that I was all alone, out in the middle of nowhere and afraid of the dark.
 In a moment of pure humiliation, like a dog with his tail between his legs, I knocked on the door and asked if my dad would accept me back.
 I didn’t even make it off the front porch.

 Most of us though, make it off the front porch of our father’s house as we pursue the belief that it’s better out there than it is in here.
 We believe we know more and would be better off away from home.
 As we learned in the last post, all sin starts with a lie.

 Today, we dissect the lie that leads us away from our Father’s house into the far country.

 Not many days later, the younger son gathered all he had and took a journey into a far country, and there he squandered his property in reckless living.
 And when he had spent everything, a severe famine arose in that country, and he began to be in need.
 So he went and hired himself out to one of the citizens of that country, who sent him into his fields to feed pigs.
 And he was longing to be fed with the pods that the pigs ate, and no one gave him anything.
 (ESV) – Luke 15:13-15

 The younger son liquidates his inheritance, which would have probably been in land and livestock, and takes a journey into the far away country.
 He pursued the lie that “it was better out there in the far away country, than staying here with the father.”
 Like so many of us, we believe that God is withholding from us and that his rules are keeping us from true joy.